-Through its wholly-owned subsidiary, Circum Minerals Potash Ltd., the Company holds a 100% interest in a mining license covering 365 square kilometers in the Danakil Depression known as the “Danakil Potash Project”.
+Through its wholly owned Ethiopian subsidiary, Circum Minerals Potash Ltd, the Company holds a 100% interest in a mining licence covering 365 square kilometres in the Danakil Basin known as the Danakil Potash Project.

 In 2013, Circum acquired a 70% interest in the Danakil Potash Project from AgriMinco Inc., which retained a 30% interest.
 AgriMinco’s interest was subsequently sold to Premier African Minerals Limited (PREM) and Circum acquired the remaining 30% interest in the project from PREM in May 2014.

 After the acquisition of its initial interest in the Danakil Potash Project, Circum executed an exploration and development programme of this potentially significant potash deposit.
 In July 2015, following extensive exploration drilling, a 2D seismic survey and a water exploration programme, Circum completed a definitive feasibility study (DFS) to the standard of the NI 43-101 Canadian securities code.

 In April 2017, Circum’s application for a mining licence was approved by the Council of Ministers of Ethiopia and is valid for an initial 20-year period, renewable thereafter in 10-year terms.
 Circum has also obtained government approval of its Environmental and Social Impact Assessment and Environmental Management Plan.